 The report shows that the number of current enterprise agreements in private Australian businesses has collapsed by 46% since the end of 2013.
 The number of private sector workers covered by enterprise agreements has plunged 34% in the same time.
 In 2017, just 12% of employed private sector workers were covered by an enterprise agreement – down from 19% in 2013.

 The dramatic downturn in collective bargaining in Australian businesses reflects a number of simultaneous trends, creating a ‘perfect storm’ that jeopardises the future of private sector bargaining.
-These trends include a sharp drop-off of renewals of expired enterprise agreements; the virtual disappearance of newly negotiated agreements; and a surge in terminations of agreements.
+These trends include a drop-off of renewals of expired enterprise agreements; the dramatic decline in the number of newly negotiated agreements; and a surge in terminations of agreements.

 “It is no exaggeration to conclude that collective bargaining in private businesses will go extinct in coming years if these devastating trends are not reversed,” said Alison Pennington, Economist with the Centre for Future Work and author of the report.